my-cloud/ruthenium/src/node/README.md

 <td>

 ```
-UtxosRequest {
+{
+  "address":        string
+  "block_height":   int
+  "has_income":     bool
+  "output_index":   uint16
-  Address string
+  "transaction_id": string
+  "value":          uint64
 }
 ```
 </td>
 <td>

 ```

-The data structure for UTXOs request
-  The wallet address for which to get the UTXOs
+The address of the output recipient
+The output transaction block height
+Whether the output contains a reward
+Whether the output should be used for income calculation
+The output index
+The ID of the transaction holding the output
+The value at the transaction timestamp

 ```
 </td>